Tanq16/blog_site/_posts/homelab/2024-08-10-homelab-leantime.md

   leantime-net: null
 ```

 The `.env` file can also be specified with Dockge because of its amazing features.
-An example config is as follows ->
+An example config is as follows &rarr;

 ```
 LEAN_PORT = '5005'                             # The port to expose and access Leantime